Adding an Auto Sequential Field to your Maintenance Application

 In the documentation below, we will create an Auto Sequence field for our New Order Entry screen.

 Select the appropriate file and fields.
 In our case we will select Order #, Customer #, Order Date, Ship Date.
 We will also sequence by Customer Number.

 Now that our fields are selected, go to dimensions.
 When selecting Order # as a dimension, be sure to click the "Auto Sequence" check mark.

 Note: Since this field will be written to the database, the "Field Type" must be set to "Update".
 In addition, this field must be a numeric sequence key to utilize the auto-sequence functionality.

 At run time, we are shown this screen:

 The last record in the file for Customer Number was 102061, so our application received the next one available 102062.

-You could remove the text via m-Painter, however wouldn’t it make more sense to hide the entire row from view?
+You could remove the text via m-Painter, however it would make more sense to hide the entire row from view.
 More often than not, if you do not wish your end user to type in their own key field, you probably do not want them to see it in general.
 The below process will explain how to hide the row.

 - Open m-Painter for your application.